Mark Strizic: Fine art

 In the next decade, the reaction amongst the established photographic community to Strizic's radical change of direction was one of confusion.
-Prominent senior Australian photographer Max Dupain, in reviewing a landmark 1983 survey of Australian photography at Albury Regional Gallery in which he exhibited flower studies, represents this ambivalence: "The outstanding tour de force comes from Mark Strizlc’s 16 pictures made during the 50s to the present day.
-The early scenes are simple with special attention to the direction or light: "Ordinary things seen as extraordinary“ (Weston).
+Prominent senior Australian photographer Max Dupain, in reviewing a landmark 1983 survey of Australian photography at Albury Regional Gallery in which he exhibited flower studies, represents this ambivalence:

+The outstanding tour de force comes from Mark Strizlc's 16 pictures made during the 50s to the present day.
+The early scenes are simple with special attention to the direction or light: "Ordinary things seen as extraordinary" (Weston).

 In the later work this fundament has evolved to a mystic eloquence as he takes us on a metaphysical journey through a fantasia of obscure shapes and semi-identifiable forms submerged in a kind of abstract intensity.

-Most of these pictorial outpourlngs are not as large as life; they are concerned with the petty events of personal experiences and not the quality that marks the dreams and adventures of man.
+Most of these pictorial outpourings are not as large as life; they are concerned with the petty events of personal experiences and not the quality that marks the dreams and adventures of man.
 The significance of time and destiny does not exist–only the sense of the trivial which is rife in much photography now.